sho-asn/ScaloVit-EBM/README.md

 # ScaloVit-EBM Repository

 This repository accompanies the paper **“ScaloVit-EBM: Localized Energy-Based Anomaly Detection on Time–Frequency Scalograms”**.
-It contains the code needed to preprocess the Cranfield three-phase flow dataset, train the ScaloVit-EBM model, reproduce ablations, and regenerate the figures and tables that appear in the manuscript.
+It contains the code needed to preprocess the Cranfield three-phase flow dataset, train the ScaloVit-EBM model, and run the evaluation pipelines described in the manuscript.

 ## Repository Layout

-- `preprocess_data.py`, `img_transformations.py`: data loading, detrending, and CWT scalogram generation.
+- `scalovit/`: Python package containing models, data preprocessing helpers, evaluation utilities, and transforms used in the paper.
+- `preprocess_data.py`: CLI wrapper that calls `scalovit.data.preprocessing.preprocess`.
-- `train_ebm.py`, `train_ebm_ablation.py`: training entry points for the main FM-only model and the CD-augmented ablation.
+- `train_ebm.py`, `train_ebm_ablation.py`: training entry points for the main model and ablation variants (using `scalovit.training.loop`).
-- `detect_anomalies.py`, `detect_anomalies_ablation.py`, `anomaly_scoring.py`: inference, anomaly scoring, and metric computation.
-- `ebm_model_vit.py`, `ebm_utils.py`, `metrics.py`, `ablation_models.py`: model definitions and shared utilities.
-- `scripts/analysis/`: lightweight notebooks-in-script form for metric aggregation and qualitative analysis.
-- `scripts/plotting/`: scripts to regenerate figures used in the paper (scalograms, t-SNE plots, workflow diagrams, etc.).
-- `Notebooks/`: exploratory notebooks referenced during development (optional).
+- `detect_anomalies.py`, `detect_anomalies_ablation.py`: evaluation entry points backed by `scalovit.detection.pipeline`.
-- `paper/`: LaTeX source, figures, and bibliography for the manuscript.
+- `paper/`: LaTeX source, final PDF, and supporting materials for the manuscript.
-- `resources/`: literature survey notes cited in the paper.
+- `requirements.txt`: Python dependency specification.
+- `README.md`: this file.

 ## Setup